-Helen is Chair of Endeavour Learning Trust and of the Local Governing Board for Tarleton Academy.
+Helen is Chair of Endeavour Learning Trust.
 She has a degree in Engineering Science from Durham University and is a Chartered Civil Engineer.
 She worked as a geotechnical engineer and project manager on various contracts before focusing full time on her four children and voluntary work.

 Helen was Chair of Governors at Tarleton Community Primary school for 16 years and became a Governor at Tarleton High School as well in 2010, leading the governing body through the legal and other processes for conversion to Academy and Trust status since then.
 She has also been a Parish Councillor in Tarleton and at various times Secretary, Treasurer and Safeguarding officer for Tarleton Corinthians Football Club.
 In all these roles she has successfully led bids for Lottery and other funding leading to £millions of additional investment in community and school facilities.
 In all her activities, Helen brings a particular focus to leadership and people management issues, including taking responsibility for performance management of Headteachers, recognising these as critical success factor for all the organisations she has worked with.
 She was awarded an MBE in the 2017 New Year’s Honours for services to education.